logzio/logz-docs/_source/user-guide/accounts/smart-tier.md

 * **Real-Time Tier** - Most recent data is stored and replicated in Hot instances to guarantee top real-time performance.
 * **Smart Tier** - Less recent data is stored in Hot instances for the same real-time querying performance as the **Real-Time Tier**.
 Data is replicated in Warm storage.
-* **Historical Tier** - Enable archiving to an AWS S3 bucket or an Azure storage container for your historical data.
+* **Historical Tier** - Historical data that is outside of your plan's retention policy can be archived for long term storage and recovered on-demand.
 [Learn more](/user-guide/archive-and-restore/)

-### Smart Tier offers 97% availability guarantee
+### Guaranteed availability

 As a user, there is no difference between the experience of querying the Real-Time Tier and Smart Tier 97% of the time.

-The only time the difference between the Smart Tier and Real-Time Tier might be noticable, is when a specific Smart Tier data segment is being queryied at the same time that it is being recovered following a failure.
-Statistically, this is sufficiently rare enough to make the trade-off between availability and cost competitive.
+The only time the difference might be noticeable, is when you try to query a specific Smart Tier data segment at the same time that it is being recovered from a replica.
+This coincidence is statistically rare enough for the trade-off between availability and cost to be competitive.

 ## Data integrity